adambard/learnxinyminutes-docs/solidity.html.markdown

 // else should be placed on own line

 // 13.
+NATSPEC COMENTS
-NATSPEC comments - used for documentation, commenting, and external UIs
+// used for documentation, commenting, and external UIs

 // Contract natspec - always above contract definition
 /// @title Contract title
 /// @author Author name